isabella232/ingestion-alert-plugin/README.md

 1. Open the Plugins page from the sidebar.
 1. Head to the Advanced tab.
 1. "Install from GitHub, GitLab or npm" using this repository's URL.

+## Things to be aware of
+* If you do not have a lot of users, or they are all based in the same timezone you may legitimately have 'dead periods' where no events are generated - increase the threshold if you wish reduce the noise
+* If an alert has already been triggered and ingestion has not recovered for an extended period, you will not receieve another reminder that it is down
+* This is helpful to monitor if there are any ingestion issues within your posthog instance and within your setup (e.g. using the wrong project key)
+* If the plugin server itself is down, this plugin will not be able to alert you that ingestion has stopped

 ## Questions?